jvtoppa/pizzachili-dl/README.md

 pizzachili-dl -nrep -st dblp.xml -s 50MB -gz
 ```

-Downloads a prefix of the non-repetitive dataset dblp.xml, sized 50MB and unzips the generated file right after.
+Downloads a prefix of the non-repetitive dataset dblp.xml, sized 50MB and unzips the downloaded file right after.
 For help,

 ```